Act on the Autonomy of Åland: Petition to Sweden

 In 1917, during the collapse of the Russian Empire, representatives of all Åland municipalities met at the Åland Folk High School and resolved to seek unification with Sweden.
 In December 1917, a petition with 7,135 signatures—representing a large majority of the adult population—was submitted to King Gustav V of Sweden.

 Military presence

 When Finland declared independence on 6 December 1917, Ålanders invoked the principle of national self-determination, but Finland’s parliament rejected reunification and instead proposed autonomy through legislation. Ålanders initially refused.
 Tensions led Sweden to send a peacekeeping force in February 1918.
 Russian, Finnish, and later German troops were also present before withdrawing in 1919.

 Referendum of 1919

 In June 1919, an unofficial 1919 Ålandic status referendum recorded more than 95% support for union with Sweden, but Finland refused to recognise the result.

 Content of the Act

-The Act defines Åland’s autonomy within Finland.
-Its main provisions include:
+The Act defines Åland's autonomy within Finland.
+Its main provisions are: